KajSto/ComparingVibrotactileFeedback/README.md

 - **Canvas** – Provides a UI preview of vest motor activation for experiment monitoring (not visible in VR).
 - **XR Interaction Setup** – Holds XR camera, controllers, and related XR components.
 - **Client - Optitrack** – Optional component for capturing OptiTrack motion data.

+## License
+This project is licensed under the Creative Commons Attribution 4.0 International License (CC BY 4.0).

+You are free to share and adapt the materials for any purpose, provided that proper credit is given.

+For details, see the [LICENSE](LICENSE) file or: https://creativecommons.org/licenses/by/4.0/